Ticketing and Concierge Configuration Overview

 |

-Ticket Destination | The table or project where tickets are created in your external system. (e.g., |
+Ticket Destination | The logical container or structure within your external ticketing system where tickets are created and managed e.g., the table |

-Table Name | Name of the external system table storing the ticket (e.g., |
+Table Name | Name of the external ticketing system table storing the ticket e.g., the table This value is usually the same as the Ticket Destination as shown above |

 Service Desk ID | ID for a project/service desk in systems like Jira. |